IBM/deploy-graph-db-container/README.md

         $ sudo mv ./kubectl /usr/local/bin/
         ```

-### 1.2 Log in to the Bluemix CLI and initialize Bluemix Container Service plugin
+### 1.2 Log in to the IBM Cloud CLI and initialize IBM Cloud Container Service plugin

-  * Log in to the Bluemix CLI.
-Enter your Bluemix credentials when prompted.
+  * Log in to the IBM Cloud CLI.
+Enter your IBM Cloud credentials when prompted.
     ```
     $ ibmcloud login -a api.ng.bluemix.net
     $ ibmcloud target --cf
     ```
-    The API endpoint for various Bluemix regions is given below.
-If you have private Docker images that are stored in the container registry of a specific Bluemix region, or Bluemix services instances that you have already created, log in to this region to access your images and Bluemix services.
-The Bluemix region that you log in to also determines the region where you can create your Kubernetes clusters, including the available datacenters.
+    The API endpoint for various IBM Cloud regions is given below.
+If you have private Docker images that are stored in the container registry of a specific IBM Cloud region, or IBM Cloud services instances that you have already created, log in to this region to access your images and IBM Cloud services.
+The IBM Cloud region that you log in to also determines the region where you can create your Kubernetes clusters, including the available datacenters.

     - US South
         ```